Biases in prime factorizations and Liouville functions for arithmetic progressions: Parity of prime factors

-\begin{proof} To prove the formula, we repeatedly apply the elementary fact that if $n\equiv 1$ mod 4 (resp.
-3 mod 4), then the prime factors of $n$ of the form 3 mod 4 appear an even (resp. odd) number of times.
+\begin{proof} To prove the formula, we repeatedly apply the elementary fact that if $n\equiv 1 \pmod{4}$ (respectively $3 \pmod{4}$), then the prime factors of $n$ of the form $3$ modulo $4$ appear an even (respectively odd) number of times.

-First, observe that $\lambda(n;3,4)$ is 1 or $-1$ if $n$ is 1 or 3 mod 4, thus the sum \be \sum_{\substack{n\leq x \\ n \equiv 1 (2)}} \lambda(n;4,3) \ee is equal to $c(n,2)$.
-Then we move on to the even numbers, which, written as $2m, 2(m+1)$ and using $\lambda(2;4,3)=1$, gives again the pattern 1 and $-1$ depending on whether $m$ is 1 or 3 mod 4.
-The even numbers of the form 4 and 6 mod 8 contribute the term $c(n,2^2)$.
+First, observe that $\lambda(n;4,3)$ is $1$ or $-1$ if $n$ is $1$ or $3$ modulo $4$, thus the sum \be \sum_{\substack{n\leq x \\ n \equiv 1 (2)}} \lambda(n;4,3) \ee is equal to $c(n,2)$.
+Then we move on to the even numbers, which, written as $2m, 2(m+1)$ and using $\lambda(2;4,3)=1$, gives again the pattern $1$ and $-1$ depending on whether $m$ is $1$ or $3$ modulo $4$.
+The even numbers of the form $4$ and $6$ modulo $8$ contribute the term $c(n,2^2)$.

 Repeating this process we obtain the terms $c(n,2^k)$ for all $k$, but certainly for $k$ large enough this procedure will cover all $n\leq x$, so only finitely many terms will be nonzero. \end{proof}